Bob's Projects & Ideas

 The door itself can be new or used, conventional or made of a poly-covered rectangle.
 After deciding what kind of door I want, I lay the door on the ground.
 Then I build a wooden frame around it and hinge the door to it.
 Then I set the whole frame upright beneath the end rebar arch.
 Then attach it to a vertical stud, which on top is secured to the rebar arch by long nails curled around the rebar rod.

 Rebar rods if left in a rusty brown state can get quite hot and this will shorten your poly life somewhat.
-To reduce heating you can paint the rods white or wrap with poly to make it smooth, or cover with white (not black, don't use colored hose) PVC pipe.
+To reduce heating you can paint the rods white or silver, wrap with poly to make it smooth.
+Some cover the rebar with white PVC pipe.

 The Woven Cover